 - "Often, being a public interest lawyer means being a litigator.
 I didn't know that at first.
 If you're interested in employment, immigration, housing, civil rights, domestic violence, and other legal issues that affect low-income people, you are going to find yourself representing people in court pretty soon after you graduate.
 To prepare yourself to fake it until you know what you're doing, I recommend taking lots of fundamental 'bar' classes: for example, evidence, conflicts, state civil procedure, criminal procedure, corporations, and bankruptcy (really!).
 Those sound boring, but if you're taking them because you want to be the best possible advocate for low-income people they become relevant and fun.
 I also wish I'd done mock trial.
 It helps to practice oral arguments, direct/cross, and introducing documents into evidence before you're in court for the first time."

 Spencer Wilson, '09

-- "I encourage students to take advantage of the resources UT has to offer for public interest and to make an effort to get to know the faculty and students who share similar interests.
+- "I encourage students to take advantage of the resources Texas Law has to offer for public interest and to make an effort to get to know the faculty and students who share similar interests.
 Also, try not to be dissuaded by the financial and logistical challenges in obtaining public interest work.
 The career path may not be as clear cut as a path to a traditional legal career, but ultimately it is much more rewarding."